mr-mr-ghost/minishell/README.md

 TODO: Fix misc. errors in tokens

-TODO: Piping/flags/etc...

-TODO: Parsing

-TODO: Fix misc. errors
+TODO: Fix misc. errors (probably in echo)

+TODO: maybe some errors in env/export/etc...

+TODO: Fix signal error in heredoc

+TODO: heredoc probably needs a look at

 LINKS *************************************************